Jakeesposito/AnsibleAWS/README.md

-# AnsibleAWS
+# Running an Ansible Control Machine on Amazon Web Services
-Install and Configure Ansible on Amazon Web Services (Ubuntu Server 18.0 LTS)
+Install and Configure Ansible on Ubuntu Server 18.04 LTS

+1.